Construct 3's export optimisations

 For compatibility with the broadest range of hardware, there's a maximum spritesheet size of 2048x2048.
 You should also avoid using images over about 1000x1000 since they are very wasteful of memory and will be awkward to fit in to spritesheets.
 If Construct cannot fit an image on a spritesheet, it just exports it as its own file again, missing out on the benefits of spritesheeting.
 Also, to avoid adjacent image's colors "bleeding" or "fringing" across to other frames, Construct leaves a 1 pixel space between all frames on a spritesheet.
 This means it won't be able to fit four 128x128 images in a single 256x256 spritesheet, so try to ensure Sprite images are just below a power-of-two size.
 The optimal size is two pixels less than a power-of-two size, e.g. 30x30, 126x126 or 254x254.
 (Note however that Tiled Background objects do work best at exactly a power-of-two size.)

 Note that if you set the Downscaling project property to High quality, images on spritesheets are always padded out to power-of-two sizes in order to mitigate two minor rendering issues.
-This negates the memory saving of spritesheets and so should not be used for no reason.
+This negates the memory saving of spritesheets and so should not be used without reason.
 For more information see Memory usage.

 Step 3: image recompression